Skip to content

 Wilderness-Style Minnesota Driftless Hiking Trail Making Progress

-The Minnesota Driftless Hiking Trail is close to opening a couple stretches of this proposed 100-plus mile wilderness trail through Southeast Minnesota — read the latest.
+An update on the Minnesota Driftless Hiking Trail which is close to opening a couple stretches of this proposed 100-plus mile wilderness trail through Southeast Minnesota.

 A man in waders stands knee deep in flowing river water just below a short dam.
 He is casting out a long line from his fishing pole and holding the line in one hand.